getsentry/sentry-java/README.md

  [log4j2](https://logging.apache.org/log4j/2.x/).
  - `raven-logback` adds the support for [logback](http://logback.qos.ch/).

-Raven-Java supports both HTTP(S) and UDP transport of events.
+Raven supports both HTTP(S) and UDP transport of events.

 [![Build Status](https://secure.travis-ci.org/kencochrane/raven-java.png?branch=master)](http://travis-ci.org/kencochrane/raven-java)

 ## Sentry Protocol and supported versions
 ### Sentry Protocol versions
-Since the version 3.0, Raven-Java the versionning system is based on the protocol version of Sentry.
-This means that Raven-Java 3.0 only supports the version 3 of Sentry's protocol while Raven-Java 4.0 only supports the version 4.
+Since the version 3.0, Raven the versionning system is based on the protocol version of Sentry.
+This means that Raven-3.x only supports the version 3 of Sentry's protocol while Raven-4.x only supports the version 4.

-Sentry only supports the last two major releases of the protocol, for this reason, only the last two major versions of Raven-Java are maintained.
+Sentry only supports the last two major releases of the protocol, for this reason, only the last two major versions of Raven are maintained.

 ### Sentry versions

- - Sentry protocol v4 is not yet available (use Raven-Java 4.0)
+ - Sentry protocol v4 is not yet available (use Raven-4.x)
- - Sentry protocol v3 is available since Sentry 5.1 (use Raven-Java 3.0)
+ - Sentry protocol v3 is available since Sentry 5.1 (use Raven-3.x)
- - Sentry protocol v2 is available since Sentry 2.0 (use Raven-Java 2.0)
+ - Sentry protocol v2 is available since Sentry 2.0 (use Raven-2.x)

 ## Build and Installation
 **See